 10.1 Cash flow forecasts will be produced by the Business manager and Finance manager to ensure that the academy has sufficient funds available to pay for day to day operations.
 If significant balances can be foreseen, steps should be taken to invest the extra funds.
 Similarly plans should be made to transfer funds from another bank account or to delay non-essential payments to cover potential cash shortages.

 10.2 If significant cash shortfalls have been identified and are unexpected, this should be promptly investigated, ensuring all income due for the period has been received and that expenditure is not irregular.
-The investigation and its results should be reported to the Resources Committee If fraud is suspected, the academy’s Whistleblowing policy should be followed, including notifying the Education Funding Agency if the fraud is significant.
+The investigation and its results should be reported to the Resources Committee If fraud is suspected, the academy’s Whistleblowing policy should be followed, including notifying the Education and Skills Funding Agency if the fraud is significant.

 10.3 The opening of all accounts must be authorised by the Governing Body who must set out, in a formal memorandum, the arrangements covering the operation of accounts, including any transfers between accounts and cheque signing arrangements.
 The operation of systems such as Bankers Automatic Clearing System (BACS) and other means of electronic transfer of funds, i.e. Direct Debits and Standing Orders must also be subject to the same level of control.